Codex tools: Log in

 On a multi-post page like categories, archives, and search, you might be viewing any combination of the following template files:

-The core structure of a WordPress site represents the main containers which hold the page's content.
-The core structure of a WordPress site features, at a minimum, are:
+The core structure of a WordPress site represents the main containers that hold the page's content.
+The core structure of a WordPress site features, at a minimum:

-These are the main containers in which the most important parts of the page are "contained".
-Remember, the core structure is like building blocks.
-They are dependent upon each other.
+These are the main containers in which the most important parts of the page are "contained."
+Remember, the core structure is like a set of building blocks, where each unit is dependent upon the other units.
 If you change one, you have to change the others.

 Classic Theme